madhusahitiy/saucedemo-interview-challenge/README.md

-Here’s a clean, interview-ready README — short, structured, and not overloaded.

-⸻

 # 🧪 Playwright Automation Suite – SauceDemo
 This project is an end-to-end automation suite built using **Playwright + TypeScript** for testing the SauceDemo application.
 ## 📌 Application Under Test